 A forum of the Christian Churches in Clare which arranges ecumenical services rotating between the participating churches.
-This year the meetings take place at the Priory.
-For 2016 the Parish Priest is the Chairperson, and Lisa Lord is the Secretary.

 We are graced with an excellent complement of composers and players but would be interested to hear from any singers wishing to join the small choir.

 The present parish representative at meetings of the Diocesan Pastoral Council is Tony Shepperd.
 Frances Massey represents the parish at meetings of the Commission for the New Evangelisation.